flanksource/docs/mission-control/docs/installation/self-hosted/database.md

 ## Using an External Database

-In order to connect to an existing database a secret needs to be created with the following key:
+In order to connect to an existing /guide/canary-checker/reference/database a secret needs to be created with the following key:

 - `DB_URL`